biodash/biodash.github.io/content/codeclub/S03E07_vectorization/index.md

 </div>

 But that is a bit repetitive.
-And it would get especially so if we had 20 different measurements.
+And it would get especially repetitive if we had 20 different measurements.
 Or if, instead of just computing the mean, we wanted to perform an analysis consisting of multiple steps.

-What would it look like to use iteration in a case like this?
+How would using iteration in a case like this look like?

 -   With a `for` loop:
     <div class="highlight">